 This will be your declaration to the ACT Revenue Office that the land will be used wholly or partly for commercial purposes.

-Remember that we will charge you the commercial level of rates if you declare a commercial land use.
+Remember that we will charge you the commercial rates if you declare a commercial land use.

 Giving false or misleading information is a serious offence.